How can parents promote the use of accessible technology in schools?

 Considering universal design of computing tools and environments requires that educators consider the wide range of abilities and disabilities of all present and future students, including those of your child.
 Encourage school personnel to think proactively by designing and purchasing accessible products and creating facilities in anticipation of students with a wide variety of characteristics.
 Teachers should anticipate that students will come with a wide range of abilities and disabilities.

 Often school decision-makers consider access issues only once a specific student with a disability, such as your child, enrolls.
-The student may be treated as an exception and teachers and other school personnel may try to make him/her fit into an environment equipped with inaccessible information technology.
+The student may be treated as an exception and teachers and other school personnel may try to make them fit into an environment equipped with inaccessible information technology.
 Advocating for universal design of educational environments, technology, and instruction, builds in the flexibility to make curriculum and activities more accessible to everyone, including your child.

 Consider taking the following steps, perhaps in collaboration with other parents.